alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 1. Has the mean date of breaking leaf buds changed over the course of 10 years in Colorado?
 2. What effect, if any, does elevation have on date of first bud break?
 Has the date at certain elevations become later?
-3. How does bud break vary by species at the same elevation?
+3. What is the most prominent factor in determining bud break date?

+Data was acquired from the USA National Phenology Network.

-Follow my process below to see the answers!
+Follow my process below as I tidy data, explore through visualizations, and determine which factors have the largest effect on bud break date.

 ***